coyove/nj/README.md

         set r = foo()
         assert r[-2] == 1 and r[-1] == 2

-    The same trick can be used to accept varargs:
+        # the same trick can be used to accept varargs:
         function sum()
             set x = dup()
             set s = 0